Navneet-chaurasia/Alpha-Beeta/README.md

 # WonderGames
-A java script game website where you can play number of games
+A game website where you can play number of games.
 ## Website can be seen at https://alpha-beeta.web.app/